By Sammy Ladh

 2. Those who work on the road but still have a home and family

-3. Those who take to the streets (or are vulnerable in the street), because his parents have already taken to the streets.
+3. Those who take to the streets (or are vulnerable in the street), because his parents have already lived in the streets.

 Many parties have tried to solve this problem of street children.
 The government, in this case the district / city government, with various policies and regulations, sought to solve this problem, or at least mitigate its negative consequences.
 In addition, many non-governmental organizations are emerging to try to solve the problem

-In keeping with its vision and mission, the help provided by the Dream House to street children is not only charity (food, clothing), but rather help to empower them.
-Assistance in the form of entrepreneurship training and mentoring, apprenticeship support, preventive child care scholarships on the street and family support can better achieve its goals when it is ensured by established relationships.
+In keeping with its vision and mission, the help provided by the Dream House to street children is not only charity (food, clothing), but rather the help to empower them.
+Assistance in the form of entrepreneurship training and mentoring, apprenticeship support, preventive child care, scholarships for the children, and family support can better achieve its goals when it is ensured by established relationships.
 Indeed, an obstacle encountered by this solidarity approach is the need to spend a lot of time with street children.

 Finally, Dream House believes that with this solidarity approach, the transformation can take place.
-It may take a long time, but Dream House is ready to make the trip.
+It may take some time, but Dream House is ready to make the journey.